doctorfree/NvChad-custom/README.md

   - Customized menu
 - Set mapleader and maplocalleader to `comma` rather than `space`
 - Convenience keymap `semi-colon` enters command mode
+- Jump anywhere in a document with a few keystrokes using [Hop](https://github.com/phaazon/hop.nvim)
 - Replace [nvterm](https://github.com/NvChad/nvterm) with [terminal.nvim](https://github.com/rebelot/terminal.nvim)
 - Preconfigured autocmds and keymaps for easy execution of terminal and editor commands